 Red Velvet Cake Batter

-- Whisk the dry ingredients: In the bowl, add all the dry ingredients: all-purpose flour, baking soda, baking powder, salt, cocoa powder, and granulated sugar.
+- Whisk theย dry ingredients - In the bowl, add all theย dry ingredients: all-purpose flour,ย baking soda, baking powder, salt, cocoa powder, and granulated sugar.
 Whisk them together until well combined.
 Set it aside.280 g All-purpose flour, 1 teaspoon Baking soda, 1 teaspoon Baking powder, 1 teaspoon Salt, 13 g Cocoa powder, 350 g Granulated sugar

-- Whisk the wet ingredients: In a separate bowl, add wet ingredients (except hot milk and melted butter): eggs, oil, whole milk, white vinegar, vanilla extract, and red food coloring.
+- Whisk theย wet ingredients - In a separate bowl, addย wet ingredientsย (except hot milk and melted butter): eggs, oil,ย whole milk,ย white vinegar,ย vanilla extract, andย red food coloring.
 Whisk them all together until well combined.100 g Egg, 172 g Oil, 120 g Whole milk, 30 g White vinegar, 10 g Vanilla extract, 2 teaspoons Gel paste red food coloring

-- Add in the dry ingredients: Mix until very smooth.
+- Add in theย dry ingredients - Mix until very smooth.

 Cream Cheese Frosting

 - Use the double batch of my cream cheese frosting recipe to frost the one 8-inch cake.
 Whip soft butter, powdered sugar, and salt at medium to medium-high speed until very fluffy for about 5 minutes.Add cold cream cheese left at room temperature for about 15 minutes.
 Whip it at high speed until evenly combined.
-Whip even more to make fluffier frosting - I whipped it for another few minutes this time.225 g Unsalted butter, 500 g Powdered sugar, ¼ teaspoon Salt, 450 g Cream cheese, 1 - 2 teaspoons Vanilla extract
+Whip even more to make fluffier frosting - I whipped it for another few minutes this time.225 g Unsalted butter, 500 g Powdered sugar, ยผ teaspoon Salt, 450 g Cream cheese, 1 - 2 teaspoons Vanilla extract

 How To Decorate The Cake

-- Crumb Coat: Drop a big scoop of the cream cheese frosting and spread it to make it flat using an offset spatula.
-Place the second layer on top.
-Drop another big scoop of frosting and spread it over the top.Coat the sides of the cake.
-This is the crumb coat, so it doesn't have to be thick.
-You just want to seal all the cake and the crumbs so that they are not going to come out while you are doing the final coat.If you feel the frosting is getting a little bit too soft to finish the final coat, chill it in the fridge for some time to make the frosting firmer.
+- Crumb-coating the sides of the cake - This is the crumb coat, so it doesn't have to be thick.
+You just want to seal all the cake and the crumbs so that they are not going to come out while you are doing the final coat.
+If you feel the frosting is getting too soft to finish the final coat, chill it in the fridge for some time to make it firmer.

-- Final coat: Spread the frosting just like how I did with the crumb coat, but thicker this time.
+- Final coat - Spread the frosting just like how I did with the crumb coat, but thicker this time.
 You can finish the final coat and the decoration in any way you like.
-Today, I made a little bit of a rustic look using a cake spatula.
-It's a decoration you can create quickly without a piping bag and a tip.I recommend chilling the cake in the fridge for some time before you decorate the top of the cake to prevent the frosting on the corner from getting squished with the pressure.
+Today, I made a rustic look using a cake spatula.
+It's a decoration you can create quickly without a piping tip.

 Natasha says

-This is the BEST red velvet recipe I’ve ever tried!!!
+This is the BEST red velvet recipe Iโve ever tried!!!
 Thank you so much for sharing this Aya!!!

 ayacaliva says

 Thank you so much Natasha!
-I appreciate giving it a try and sharing the result😊
+I appreciate giving it a try and sharing the result๐

 Agnes says